pierre-cantegril/hwp_carbon/README.md

 If you use pip, you will have to install Graphviz executable.
 See the installation section here :
 [PyPI Graphviz page](https://pypi.org/project/graphviz/).

-If you use conde, you can simply install the `python-graphviz` package:
+If you use conda, you can simply install the `python-graphviz` package:
 `conda install python-graphviz`

 ## Workflow